 TMD Patients more likely to report Tinnitus

 Patients with Temporo-Mandibular Joint Disorders (TMJ or TMD) report a higher prevalence of tinnitus than do age-matched control groups.
-Also TMD has been implicated as a common cause of tinnitus.
+Also, TMD has been implicated as a common cause of tinnitus.
 As many as one-third (32%) of all adults experience tinnitus at some point in their lives.
 It is estimated that approximately 18 million Americans seek medical attention for their tinnitus.
-9 million report being seriously affected by their condition, and two million are disabled because of elusive sounds.
+9 million reports being seriously affected by their condition, and two million are disabled because of elusive sounds.

 Medical Treatment for Tinnitus & Temporo-Mandibular Disorder (TMD)

 Treatment can be frustrating for the treating physician who often prescribes tranquilizers and muscle relaxants in an effort to control muscle contraction.
 Currently, doctors believe that the majority of cases of tinnitus arise from anomalies in one or more of the elements of the neural chain that makes up the auditory nervous system.
-In the recent years, expert dentists treating patients from the neuromuscular approach have had success in alleviating tinnitus.
+In recent years, expert dentists treating patients from the neuromuscular approach have had success in alleviating tinnitus.
 It is recommended that an ENT carries out a neurological evaluation prior to initiating neuromuscular treatment.

 TMD Therapy Successful

 It has been reported that TMD therapy improves tinnitus in up to 96% of patients who have TMD and co-existing tinnitus.
 The neuromuscular dentist has the ability to measure masticatory muscle activity at rest and in function and, by restoring the masticatory and associated muscle activity to optimal function and rest, TMD complaints of tinnitus usually resolve.
-When the only complain is tinnitus with no TMD complaints, resolution of tinnitus is usually limited/poor.
+When the only complaint is tinnitus with no TMD complaints, resolution of tinnitus is usually limited/poor.